DuncanCragg/OnexOS/README.md

 # OnexOS

-OnexOS is going to be an open 3D virtual world for Android, aimed at regular people, like families.
+OnexOS is going to enable an open 3D universe, filled with regular people like families, co-creating and exploring each others virtual places and worlds.

-Everything we all make in OnexOS is in a single seamless, unbounded universe, shared by all of us.
+Everything we all make in OnexOS is in a *single* seamless, unbounded universe, shared by all of us.

-This whole universe is sewn together by *links* that we can use to tie together all of the objects that we create.

-So we can link all the items, houses, cities, galleries, spaces, creations and media, documents, chatrooms and chats that we create together in new ways, sharing links to anything from simple shapes up to entire constructions, cities and landscapes.
-We can re-use, re-mash and re-purpose anything with anyone anywhere.

-### What can you do there?

-You build everything in the OnexOS universe from simple coloured cuboids (cubes, panels) that can have text or images (hypermedia) on them.
-With just these basic starting materials you can:
+You build everything in the OnexOS universe from simple coloured cubes and panels that can have text or images on them.

- - create a poster out of hypermedia - links to paragraphs and images
- - pick up a link to a paragraph in your doc and drop it into mine, or drop it into a chat message
- - grab a link to a model I've made and drop it into a chat message, now everyone can see it in 3D
- - or link from a chat message to an entire virtual city
- - stick that poster or chat message up on a wall in your virtual home by pinning up its link
- - grab links to a few key messages in a chat list and put them into a new one you created to kick off another thread of conversation based on them
- - you can build a room, a house linking to rooms, a street linking to houses and a city linking to streets
- - build a photo gallery linking several photos, with rooms linked together for different subjects or time periods
- - create articles - made of lists of links to paragraphs and images - and publish them on a billboard, like a news feed
- - pin that billboard in the garden of your virtual house
- - write a book - which has lists of links to its chapters - while surrounded in 3D with links to all the source material and snippets
- - then enter or create a 3D chat room made of links to messages and members to discuss it
- - build a 3D library with links to all of your best recipes, or inspirational quotes
- - create a huge warehouse full of links to 3D objects you want to share, like tables, plants, trees, rocks, houses
- - link our two regions, both ways, I visit and pick up something by its link from your region, go to mine and put it down
- - create a hill, then join hills into a mountain by placing its link down several times
- - place a tree on the hill, it appears on all copies of that hill
- - then put down more links to that tree on the hill to make a forest on the mountain
- - grab the link of a chat message you just read about an interesting virtual city, which itself contains the link to a paragraph taken from a guide describing that city, and also has a link to the city's entrance gateway itself - which is thus rendered an inch high in the message - then stick that chat message by its link into a pinboard that is linked onto a wall in your virtual home, so that you can visit the city whenever you like; if you really enjoy visiting the city, grab its link off the message and pin it to the bottom of your garden so it appears fully-rendered right there and you can simply walk through the garden gate and into the city's gateway.
- - pick up the link to the wall of a virtual gallery room that has photos displayed on it, and drop the link into a poster under a link to a paragraph describing the artist that was taken from the exhibition flyer, so the wall appears as a mini-gallery in the poster and people can scroll through the images, then put that poster up on the gallery wall on the left, so that it now appears inside itself in the mini-gallery!
- - you can visit a place invisibly until it links back to you, which it doesn't have to do
- - you can view any link in isolation, just see the thing on its own, then hit the back button to get where you were before
+With just these basic starting materials you can build a house, then a street with your family and friends, then a city with other families.
+Leave messages around in the family virtual home kitchen, then collect those onto a to-do pinboard.
+Start up a chatroom between families but then meet in a virtual room to chat as well.
+Put up billboards with text and images on them around the city describing upcoming meetings or events.
+Or signs pointing the way to landmarks.
+Put in a library on the high street full of documents you each create - like favourite recipes or music reviews.
+Next to that, a large city gallery with many rooms with everyone's favourite photos.
+Create a warehouse store full of 3D objects to share with others, like plants, tables, trees, rocks, houses, castles.
+You can create a pretty tree on a little hill, then multiply that up to a forest on a mountain.
+And, of course, attach that mountain to the back of your city.
+If you visit another city made by a different group of folk, and like it, tell the other families in the chat room about it, then if everyone in each city agrees, you can all co-create a highway through the hills to join the two cities up.

 ### Who owns this universe?

 Everything you build stays owned by you, on your own device.
 You get to decide who can see or who can change your stuff: your objects can be set up to be seen only by your family or by the public.
-You can set up a 3D family photo gallery, or a message board or to-do list in a virtual family room, shared just over the family WiFi.
-You can share links to objects or link objects together directly between your family's Android devices.
+You can set up a family photo wall, or a message board or to-do list in a virtual family room, that are all shared just over the family WiFi.
+You can share objects or glue objects together directly between your family's devices.
 There's no account set-up, and no adverts (unless someone creates a billboard somewhere!).
-You just jump in and start co-creating!
+You can all just jump in and start co-creating!

 ### How's it going?